Firewall.cx Newsletter

 cisco-voice-ue-ISM-SRE-300-K9

 As an ISM module, it is installed by opening the router’s lid and connecting it to the special ISM port located on the back left area of the main board or front right area, depending on which way the router is facing.
-On our Cisco 2911 ISR-G2 CallManager Express router, we've marked the ISM connector in yellow:
+On our Cisco 2911 ISR-G2 CallManager Express router, we've marked the ISM connector yellow in the picture taken below:

 cisco 2900 motherboard and connectors